-Montgomery County parks are classified into two broad categories - Countywide Parks and Community Use Parks, with several park types in each category.
+Montgomery County parks are classified into two broad categories - Countywide Parks and Community Use Parks, with several park types in each category to serve the residents, workers and visitors of the County.
 The urban park typology was identified in the 2017 PROS Plan with a park hierarchy based on each park's major function, service area, programs and key community features.
-These parks should be incorporated into the County's street and public open space.
+These parks should be incorporated into the County's network of streets and public open spaces.

-The 2017 PROS Plan recommends that for each urban area, a unique open space system be planned to serve the projected demographics of residents, workers, and visitors.
-The urban design vision developed in future master plan or sector plans will help guide the service area, program, key features, size and design of these open spaces.
-If an urban park accommodates the functions of one or more park types, the predominant function, program, features and context will determine the park type within the hierarchy of open spaces.
+The 2017 PROS Plan recommends that for each urban area, a unique open space system be planned to serve the projected neighborhood demographics.
+The urban design vision developed in future master plans or sector plans will help guide the neighborhood service area, program, key features, size and design of these open spaces.
+If an urban park can accommodate a range of amenities that correlate with multiple park types, the predominant function, program, features and context will determine the assigned park type within the hierarchy of open spaces.